JoaoNetoINSPA/inteligent_freight/frontend/README.md

 npm run dev
 ```

-The application will be available at the URL shown in the terminal output (typically `http://localhost:8080`).
+The application will be available at the URL shown in the terminal output (typically `http://localhost:5173`).

+**Note:** Make sure the backend API is running on `http://localhost:8080` before starting the frontend.

+## Backend Integration

+The frontend is integrated with the backend API:
+- Authentication uses JWT tokens stored in localStorage
+- All API requests include the JWT token in the Authorization header
+- Login and Signup redirect to the dashboard upon success